pascudder/Vetetu_NFT_Analysis/README.md

 This script iterates through each NFT in the VeTetu contract, saves the unlock date (unix timestamp) and LockDerivedAmount (TETU-USDC value times 10^18 decimal places).
 Once you get the text file outputs, you can use the .ipynb notebook in the repository to do some basic timestamp conversions and get a chart of unlock amounts and times.

+Alternatively, if you don't want the hassle of running the script, you can just look at the .ipynb notebook.
+I'll try to update it regularly.

 ### Prerequisites

 * [Node.js](https://nodejs.org/en/) installed